Lozenge Tilings of a Hexagon and q-Racah Ensembles: Limit shapes and fluctuations for -Orthogonal Polynomial Ensembles

 as $n \to \infty$ almost surely. \end{theorem}

-The proof of this theorem is given in Section \ref{sec:proofsGen}.
-Note that for $\mu_n(x)=x$ this result is already known in the literature.
-Indeed, in \cite{kuijlaars1999asymptotic} the authors prove the exact same limit result for the asymptotic zero distribution of the orthogonal polynomials.
-That the empirical measure for the orthogonal polynomial ensembles and the zero distribution of the $n$-orthogonal polynomial have the same limit (if exists) is a well-known result and for example discussed in \cite{hardy2018polynomial}.
-The extension to general $\mu_n$ is straightforward but we will present a direct proof, both for completeness and because of the fact that, to the best of our knowledge, the simple arguments we provide have not been published before.
+The proof of this theorem is given in Section~\ref{sec:proofsGen}.
+Note that for $\mu_n(x)=x$, this result is already known in the literature.
+Indeed, in \cite{kuijlaars1999asymptotic}, the authors prove the exact same limit result for the asymptotic zero distribution of the orthogonal polynomials.
+That the empirical measure for the orthogonal polynomial ensembles and the zero distribution of the $n$-orthogonal polynomial have the same limit (if it exists) is a well-known result and is, for example, discussed in \cite{hardy2018polynomial}.
+The extension to general $\mu_n$ is straightforward, but we will present a direct proof, both for completeness and because, to the best of our knowledge, the simple arguments we provide have not been published before.

-Note that in Theorem \ref{limit_density_poly} we have not specified any condition on $\mu_n$.
-It may converge as in \eqref{eq:limitmun} but it does not have to.
+Note that in Theorem~\ref{limit_density_poly}, we have not specified any condition on $\mu_n$.
+It may converge as in \eqref{eq:limitmun}, but it does not have to.
 All that matters is that the recurrence coefficients are slowly varying.
-It is, however, a bit restrictive to only allow linear statistics with function $f$ that are polynomial in $\mu_n(x)$ and it is desirable to allow for more general functions.
-Note that if the rescaled point process lives on a compact set, then is natural to extend the latter theorem to continuous functions.
-In case, the point processes takes place on an infinite set, we need an addition condition that ensures that the points will accumulate on a compact subset with high probability.
+It is, however, a bit restrictive to only allow linear statistics with functions $f$ that are polynomials in $\mu_n(x)$.
+It is desirable to allow for more general functions.
+Note that if the rescaled point process lives on a compact set (so $w$ has finite support), then it is natural to extend the latter theorem to continuous functions.
+However, if $w$ has infinite support then we need an additional condition that ensures that the points will accumulate on a compact subset (after rescaling) with high probability.